margarthebar/Hearts/README.md

  - Turns/normal gameplay
  - Mouse interaction with cards
  - End the game and declare a winner
- - restart game
+ - Restart game
- - some animation
+ - Some animation

 To do:
  - AI algorithms